Watch Out for Fraudulent Activity learn more

 3. Spread the love (and financial burden) of gift-giving.

 Do you have a large extended family?
-Consider having a conversation as a family about gifts in 2020.
+Consider having a conversation as a family about gifts in 2020 as a way to save money on holiday shopping.
 Maybe you can agree on spending limits, assign gift/giftee pairs so everyone’s not obligated to get a gift for everyone, or discuss other alternatives to your regular traditions.
 Two fun ideas to rein in spending but not joy:

 - Secret Santa: Each person draws the name of a family member and is in charge of getting a gift for that person, and the group decides on a modest price range for the gifts.
 Tip: To help out the extended family, create a list of what each person likes, that way it’s easier to get gifts that aren’t guesses.
 Include easy favorites for each family member, like favorite candies, board games, hobbies and interests.